ropensci/chlorpromazineR/README.md

 ## Licence

-Copyright (C) 2019 Eric E. Brown.
+Copyright (C) 2019-2021 Eric E. Brown.
 This software is licensed under the GPL-3.

 ## Citation

-If you use this package in your scientific paper, please cite the original papers from which the conversion factors are derived, in addition to citing this R package.
-The references can be viewed by using the built-in help function, e.g. `help(gardner2010)`.

-The keys included in this package are derived from the following publications.
-In addition, a spreadsheet-based tool facilitating dose equivalence conversion has been published by Leucht et al. (2016).
+If you use this package in your scientific paper, please cite this package and the original papers from which the conversion factors are derived.
+The references can be viewed by using the built-in help function, e.g. `help(gardner2010)`, and as listed below.
+In addition, a spreadsheet-based tool facilitating dose equivalence conversion has been published by Leucht et al. (2020).

     Davis, J. (1974).
 Dose equivalence of the anti-psychotic drugs.
     Journal of Psychiatric Research, 11, 65-69.